erwa/monero-tracing/README.md

 * TxOutputsRingCTAll - each line is `txHash txo1,txo2,...` where `txHash` is the transaction hash and each `txo` is a transaction output public key hash.
 This file only includes transactions after the start of RingCT (from 201701 onward).
 Generated using [GetTxOutputs.java](GetTxOutputs.java).

 * SrcDestTxsRingCTAll - each line is `srcTxHash dstTxHash txo1,txo2,...` where `srcTxHash` is the source transaction hash, `dstTxHash` is the destination transaction hash, and each `txo` is a transaction output public key hash.
-Generated using `FindSrcDestTxs.java`.
+Generated using [FindSrcDestTxs.java](FindSrcDestTxs.java).
 This is the output of running the "Output Merging" heuristic from the paper "A Traceability Analysis of Monero's Blockchain" by Kumar et al.

 * DestKeysRingCT - each line has the format `txId inputIdx keyId`, where `inputIdx` is the `inputIdx`th input (0-indexed) of the transaction and `keyId` is the guessed real input key.
 Generated using [ParseDestIdxKey.java](ParseDestIdxKey.java).